Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero wavefunctions

 Evidently, the applied similarity map is not unitary.
 As a consequence, both $H'_0$ and $\pi'_i=-\imath \nabla'_i$ are not Hermitian.

-An advantage of the shifted Dunkl operator in front of the initial one \eqref{du} is the reduction to the conventional derivative when applying to a symmetric function.
-Moreover, the deformed Laplace equation
+An advantage of the shifted Dunkl operator over the initial one \eqref{du} is the reduction to the conventional derivative when applied to a symmetric function.
+Futhermore, the deformed Laplace equation

 has polynomial solutions, which are Dunkl deformations of the usual harmonic polynomials \cite{dunkl,DunklBook}.
-The wavefunctions of the angular momentum square are expressed via such polynomials.
+The wavefunctions of the angular momentum squared are expressed using such polynomials.
 In fact, it is easy to see that the relation \eqref{Homega'} implies that any deformed homogeneous harmonic polynomial is an eigenfunction of the shifted angular Calogero Hamiltonian.

-A suitable set among the deformed harmonic polynomials is given by the following compact expression \cite{Xu}:
+Consider a subset among the deformed homogeneous harmonic polynomials given by the following concise expression \cite{Xu}: